 immediately associated with each vertex specified using

-or GL_ArrayElement
+GL_Vertex or GL_ArrayElement and

 may be altered for subsequent vertices.